kennethd/kennethd.github.io/_posts/2019-04-11-genealogy-research.markdown

 *faught between the Iroquois and the French, who allied with the Algonquins, 1609 -- 1701*

 ### King Philip's War
-*New England colonists vs. the Narraganett people, 1675 -- 1678*
+*1675 -- 1678; New England colonists vs. the Narraganett people*

 #### Babcock, Cptn.
 John (b.
 Westerly, RI 1669; d.
 Westerly, RI 28 Mar 1746)

 #### Babcock, Job (b.
 1671)

 *indian interpreter*

+### King William's War
+*1688 -- 1697; a.k.a.
+The Second Indian War, was the North American theater of the Nine Years War between England and France, their colonies, and native alliances*

 ## American Revolutionary War
 *1775 -- 1783*